Esilff/These-abilities/README.md

 # These-abilities
-A prototype add-on for unity with the goal of helping developpers include features for disabled people.
+A plugin for configuring options presets depending on disabilities.